A degeneration formula of Donaldson-Thomas theory on local Calabi-Yau 4-folds: Recollection of expanded pairs and degenerations

 Let $D[k]_0$ be the $D_\infty$ of the last bubble component $\Delta$.
 Then is a locally smooth pair, which we call the \emph{expanded pair of length} $k$.

 There is a projective map

 which contracts all bubble components, and maps the divisor $D[k]_0$ isomorphically to $D$.

 In \cite{Li1}, for each $k$, a family of expanded pairs is explicitly constructed whose properties are given below.
 In particular, the generic fiber is $Y$ and the most special fiber is $Y[k]_0$.
 This family is called the {\it standard family}.
-Standard families for different $k$'s fit together.

 \begin{prop}$($\cite{Li1, LW}, \cite[Prop.~2.16]{Zhou1}$)$ There is a flat family together with a smooth connected divisor $D[k] \subset Y[k]$, and a projective map $p_k: Y[k] \to Y \times \bbA^k$ which satisfy the following properties. \begin{enumerate}